algosup/2024-2025-project-3-quickest-path-team-2/documents/functional/functional_specification.md

 - Check if the Landmark 1 and 2 are not the same.

 If your file is invalid and can't be used with our software, the error will be shown in detail with the error type and the problematic line.
-However, if your file is usable and don't comport any errors or issues, the process will complete and indicate that there are no errors.
+However, if your file is usable and don't comport any errors or issues, the process will complete, proceed to launching the API and indicate that there are no errors.

 ## 7. Non-functional Requirements